-We are asked regularly why we do not sell or make jetting recommendations for "Pod Filter" air intake kits (since it would be simple for us to assemble one).
-Here is what our testing and opinion on this type of setup is.
+We are asked regularly why we do not sell a "Pod Filter" air intake kit since it would be simple to assemble one.
+Here is what our testing and opinion

 The

-carbs at higher RPMs (creating more horsepower).
+at higher RPMs (creating more horsepower).
 It's not unlike the way a two into one exhaust system works but on the other side of the cylinders.
-The two carbs scavenge vacuum off of each other to create better performance.
+The two carbs scavenge vacuum off of each other

 The "black box" (as it is often referred to) actually stores vacuum created between the carbs.

-This vacuum causes the slides in the stock CV carburetors to lift quicker which creates better bottom end, low rpm performance.
-It also draws fuel through the main jets faster causing it to hit the tip of the needle with more force
+This vacuum causes the slides in the stock CV carburetors to lift quicker.
+It also draws fuel through the main jet faster causing it to hit the tip of the needle harder which causes the fuel

-and speed which causes the fuel to atomize significantly better, creating a much better air fuel mixture for combustion.
+to atomize much better, creating a much better air fuel mixture for combustion.

 When you install a pod filter system, you loose that suction function (that sounds like a "Schoolhouse Rock" song) and forces the

-two carbs to work independently from each other.
+two carbs to work independently.
 This is why pod filter systems require you to go from a 112 main jet all the way to an absurd 150 or even larger main jet.
-Think of it like sucking your favorite beverage through a straw, as opposed to just letting it flow through the straw on its own.
-To get the same fuel flow without the vacuum, the pod system needs a jet
+Think of it like sucking your

 Performance gains that are "felt" with a pod filter system is actually deceiving.
 Yes, you do gain some horsepower at the very top

 end, but only once the engine finally creates enough vacuum on each separate individual carb.
-But, you loose performance gains at the low and mid RPM range (where a cruiser is designed
+But, you loose potential performance gains at the low and mid RPM range (where a cruiser is designed

-of power at the low RPM range.
-But by the time you get to that RPM range, unfortunately it's time to shift gears and you're right back to the lower RPMs again.
-What actually is happening is
+the time you get to that RPM range, unfortunately it's time to shift gears and you're right back to the lower RPMs again.
+What actually is happening is a loss in bottom end power, with a rush at the top end.

-traditional performance air intake setup will accelerate quicker off the line, through the mid range and up into
+traditional performance air intake setup will accelerate quicker off the line, through the mid range, and up into

-over again.
+again.

 All